FREQUENTLY ASKED QUESTIONS

-If you’re like us, discovering and staying on top of local art resources for selling, displaying and promoting your work is difficult.
-You will find below a list of Seattle art resources, including some opportunities for displaying work, local art groups, upcoming shows, and places to find art related services.
+If you’re like us, discovering and staying on top of art resources for selling, displaying and promoting your work is difficult.
+You will find below a list of art resources, including some opportunities for displaying work, local art groups in Seattle, upcoming shows, and places to find art related services.
 These are some of the most common art resources we are asked for.

-Artist & Craftsman
+1. Artist & Craftsman

 4350 8th Avenue NE

 A huge online retailer, now has a presence in Seattle in the Capital Hill District.
 Wide selection, good prices, and you can also purchase online.

 In recent years (2018-2020), Seattle has lost a lot of its frame shops.
 Aaron Brothers was a great go to frame shop, and it’s closed, along with Bellevue Art and Frame and a few others.